thchang/DeepSeekRL-Extended/README.md

 ![Training Results](training_score.png)

 ## Future Directions
-Having successfully recreated the core DeepSeek R1 training process, I'm really pleased to see how well the key mechanics work even in this simplified implementation.
+I'm really pleased to see how well the key mechanics work even in this simplified implementation.
 Rl just works (TM).
 Building on this, I am very excited about several directions:

+0. (I wrote that previous line too early) - I do see signs of learning, but its not quite yet working yet.
+I want to better replicate the results.

 1. Adding self-play capabilities where agents compete and learn from each other using relative rewards.
 This would create a more dynamic training environment where the reward signal comes from agent interactions rather than fixed metrics.